Reykjavik is a UNESCO City of Literature.. and it's no "mystery" why people love it. This is why Icelandic bookstores

 An empty yacht sits in Reykjavik's harbor.
 There's no trace of its seven passengers.
 Have they met with misadventure at sea - or a murderous welcome in Iceland?

 At first glance, this horrible tragedy is so haunting that even devoted travelers might be tempted to think twice about their trip.
-But, rest assured, Iceland is an incredibly safe country - and also the perfect setting for some of the best books in the world.
+But, rest assured, Iceland is an incredibly safe country - and also the perfect setting for some of the best books and bookstores in the world.
 In this case, the mysterious boat and vanished passengers rest not in Reykjavik but rather in the imagination of renowned Icelandic author Yrsa Sigurðardóttir.
-Her compelling novel The Silence Of The Sea has earned rave reviews.
+Her compelling novel The Silence Of The Sea has earned rave reviews and routinely flies off the shelves at Reykjavik 's bookstores.

 And while you're likely very relieved that you can't experience the plots of her books first hand, you can indulge your love of great books and writing in Iceland.
 This is the writing capital of the world, with 1 in 10 citizens publishing a book in their lifetime.
 Reykjavik has even been awarded the prestigious designation of being a UNESCO City of Literature.

 Even without the added intrigue of a mystery novel, Iceland is a fantastic travel destination.
 The country's incredible natural beauty, rich culture, high standard of living, and quality of life make for an amazing combination.
 It's no wonder so many people flock here- this county is a knockout!
 But it's not just the Blue Lagoon and the Northern Lights that are winning hearts - there are plenty of things to see and do with a literary bent.